UEFA bans Man City from Champions League for 2 seasons

 The first period UEFA assessed clubs for compliance with FFP was 2011-13, when owners were allowed to cover losses up to 45 million euros.

 City has been transformed into an English soccer power in the decade since being bought by Sheikh Mansour bin Zayed Al Nahyan, a deputy prime minister of the United Arab Emirates and a member of Abu Dhabi’s royal family, winning the Premier League four times since 2012.

 City has endured a problematic title defense on the field, sitting second in the Premier League 22 points behind Liverpool.

-The City Football Group, of which City is the key component, was valued at $4.8 billion in November after U.S. private equity firm Silver Lake bought a stake of around 10% for $500 million.
-Silver Lake became the second major partner in the group, with a Chinese consortium owning 12% of the equity.
-There are partner clubs in New York, Melbourne and Yokohama, among others.

-Questions have been raised about how the leaks were obtained that now cast a shadow on the reputation of City.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports